Quill and Scroll’s

-Applications are now being accepted for the 2021 Quill and Scroll Vanessa Shelton Chapter of the Year Award.
-The deadline is May 28, and the winner will be announced in June.
-The form is just below this announcement.
+Applications are now being accepted for the 2023 Quill and Scroll Vanessa Shelton Chapter of the Year Award.

 - Eligibility for the Award will require chapters to have initiated members into Quill and Scroll in each of the past three years.

-Francis Howell North wins because of its outstanding service to journalism, community, and school
+Francis Howell North wins for its outstanding service to journalism, community and school

 The Quill and Scroll chapter at Francis Howell North High School in St. Charles, Missouri has earned the first Vanessa Shelton Chapter of the Year award for its outstanding service to journalism and its community, and to the principles of the Honor Society.